 We first introduce concepts, technical terms, and the procedure of decentralized training.
 Then we formally define the scheduling problem this paper tackles.

 \textbf{Decentralized setting.} We assume a group of devices (GPUs) participating in collaborative training of a foundation model.
 Each pair of devices has a connection with potentially different delay and bandwidth.
 These devices can be geo-distributed, as illustrated in Figure~\ref{fig:geomap}, with vastly different pairwise communication bandwidth and latency.
 In decentralized training, all layers of a model are split into multiple \textit{stages}, where each device handles a consecutive sequence of layers, e.g., several transformer blocks~\cite{vaswani2017attention}.
-In addition, since the input for foundation model pre-training is huge, e.g., a few millions of tokens, it is also split into multiple \textit{macro-batches} that can be handled in parallel.
+In addition, since the input for foundation model pre-training is huge, e.g., a few millions of tokens, it is also split into multiple \textit{micro-batches} that can be handled in parallel.

-\textbf{Problem definition.} We define \textit{tasklets} as a collection of computational tasks in foundation model training --- Tasklet $t_{i, j}$ is the forward and backward computation for a stage $j$ with a macro-batch $i$ of training data in a training iteration.
+\textbf{Problem definition.} We define \textit{tasklets} as a collection of computational tasks in foundation model training --- Tasklet $t_{i, j}$ is the forward and backward computation for a stage $j$ with a micro-batch $i$ of training data in a training iteration.
 We aim to design an effective scheduler to assign each tasklet to a particular device so that the training throughput is maximized in decentralized training.

-\textbf{Parallelism.} The above setting (shown in Figure~\ref{fig:parallelism}) involves two forms of parallelism, \textit{pipeline} and \textit{data}.
-In pipeline parallelism, the compute in multiple stages is parallelized --- each device handles activation or gradient computation for different macro-batches in parallel and the results can be communicated or passed to subsequent stages.
-Data parallelism means that devices compute the gradient for different macro-batches independently, but need to synchronize these gradients through communication.
+\textbf{Parallelism.} The above setting involves two forms of parallelism, \textit{pipeline} and \textit{data}.
+In pipeline parallelism, the compute in multiple stages is parallelized --- each device handles activation or gradient computation for different micro-batches in parallel and the results can be communicated or passed to subsequent stages.
+Data parallelism means that devices compute the gradient for different micro-batches independently, but need to synchronize these gradients through communication.
 In a decentralized environment, the training procedure is \textit{communication-bounded}.
 The scheduling problem is to accelerate the communication procedure by allocating tasklets that require high communication volumes between them to devices with faster connections.